hyosung11/Launch-School/Courses/journal.md

 18:46 After dinner and I'm getting ready to play soccer.
 I feel tired, but revising my study guide is good to increase my understanding of OOP.

 18:56 Okay, chopping up the old study guide and inserting it in the order of the new interview study guide.

+## 20220624 금요일

+06:17 Study session with Alex.

+07:17 Alex asked some detailed and hard questions.
+I need to review `new` and resetting the `constructor` property.